Jamie956/Jamie956.github.io/post/java.md

-**Accessing Array List Elements**

-Employee[] array is replaced by an `ArrayList<Employee>`.
-Note the following changes:

-- You don’t have to specify the array size.
-- You use add to add as many elements as you like.
-- You use size() instead of length to count the number of elements.
-- You use a.get(i) instead of a[i] to access an element.

-### Object Wrappers and Autoboxing
+### Wrappers & Autoboxing

-- A class Integer corresponds to the primitive type int.
-These kinds of classes are usually called wrappers.
-- The wrapper classes have obvious names: Integer, Long, Float, Double, Short, Byte, Character, and Boolean.
+- Wrappers: A class Integer corresponds to the primitive type int, names: Integer, Long, Float, Double, Short, Byte, Character, and Boolean.
 - The wrapper classes are immutable—you cannot change a wrapped value after the wrapper has been constructed.
 They are also final, so you cannot subclass them.
 - autoboxing